 What are the consequences of a distracted driving charge?

-Distracted driving is charged as a minor misdemeanor, a very low-level traffic offense.
-In most cases (though this is up to your insurance company), a minor misdemeanor traffic charge will not cause an increase in your insurance rates.
-However, it can have consequences for those who drive for a living and those who need a CDL for their jobs.
+Distracted driving is charged as a minor misdemeanor, a low-level traffic offense.
+However, even a minor misdemeanor traffic offense may cause an increase in your insurance rates.
+Ir can also have consequences for those who drive for a living and those who need a CDL for their jobs.

 How Is Distracted Driving Defined in Ohio Law?

-Distracted driving includes any infraction of the law forbidding texting while driving (ORC 4511.204), as well as additional distracted driving activities defined in the new law of October 2018 (ORC 4511.991).
+Distracted driving includes any violation of the law forbidding texting while driving (ORC 4511.204), as well as additional distracted driving activities defined in the new law of October 2018 (ORC 4511.991).

 The definition of distracted driving is broad: Engaging in any activity that is not necessary to the operation of a vehicle and hampers a driver's ability to operate the vehicle safely.
-Whether an activity counts as "distracted driving" is basically left to the discretion of the law enforcement officer.
+Whether an activity counts as "distracted driving" is basically left to the discretion of the law enforcement officer and the Courts.

 Defenses Against a Distracted Driving Charge